 Examples of MMI

 Example 2: Ann slipped and fell in a grocery store and tore her rotator cuff when she put her arm down to break her fall.
 Ann had surgery to repair her rotator cuff, but six months after the surgery, Ann still had a great deal of pain in her shoulder and did not have a good range of motion in that arm.
 Ann underwent physical therapy and takes her medications as directed, but she is still not improving.
-It turns out that scar tissue formed around her surgery site (a somewhat common complication) and a second surgery to remove the scar tissue is recommended.
-Ann is not yet at MMI, as her doctor still believes that both her pain level and range of motion will improve from the second surgery (and Ann has no objection to having another surgery).
+It turns out that scar tissue formed around her surgery site (a common complication), and a second surgery to remove the scar tissue is recommended.
+Ann is not yet at MMI, as her doctor still believes that her pain level and range of motion will improve from the second surgery (and Ann has no objection to having another surgery).

 Why does MMI matter?

-Who Decides When I’ve reached MMI?
+Who Decides When I’ve Reached MMI?

 Does Being at MMI Mean That My Medical Condition Won’t Worsen?